Transformers represent belief state geometry in their residual stream: Theory and methods

 There are competing intuitions for what transformers should represent.
 Are they stochastic parrots~\cite{bender2021dangers}?
 Do they build a world model~\cite{ha2018world}?
 One natural intuition would be that transformers represent the hidden structure of the data-generating process---a world model---in order to predict the next token well.
 For instance, Ilya Sutskever has said: "Predicting the next token well means that you understand the underlying reality that led to the creation of that token~\cite{Sutskever2023}."
 This type of intuition is natural, but not formal.

-Computational Mechanics is a formalism that was developed in order to study the limits of prediction in chaotic systems, and has since expanded to a deep and rigorous theory of computational structure for any process~\cite{Crut12a}.
+Computational mechanics is a formalism that was developed in order to study the limits of prediction in chaotic systems, and has since expanded to a deep and rigorous theory of computational structure for any process~\cite{Crut12a}.
 One of its contributions is in providing a rigorous answer to what structures are necessary to perform optimal prediction~\cite{Shal98a}.

-Interestingly, Computational Mechanics shows that prediction is substantially more complicated than generation.
-Informally, the reason for this is that even if one knows the underlying hidden generative structure, one must still perform computational work in order to infer which state the generative process is in given finite observations of data.
+Interestingly, computational mechanics shows that prediction is substantially more complicated than generation~\cite{lohr2012predictive, ruebeck2018prediction}.
+Informally, the reason for this is that even if an agent knows the underlying hidden generative structure that creates the data they are trying to predict, the agent must still perform computational work in order to infer which state the generative process is in, given finite observations of data.
 Thus, there are conceptually two distinct inference processes related to prediction: learning the hidden structure of the data generating process, and subsequently inferring which state the data generating process is in given finite observations of data.

-Computational Mechanics formally captures the computational structure of the latter inference process with the Mixed-State Presentation (MSP).
-Whereas the HMM of a data generating process describes a generative structure (Figure~\ref{fig:Z1RMSP}A), the Mixed-State Presentation (MSP) is the structure of prediction (Figure~\ref{fig:Z1RMSP}B).
+Computational mechanics formally captures the computational structure of the latter inference process with the \textit{mixed-state presentation} (MSP).
+Whereas the HMM of a data generating process describes a generative structure (Figure~\ref{fig:Z1RMSP}A), the MSP is the structure of prediction (Figure~\ref{fig:Z1RMSP}B).
 The MSP answers the question of how an optimal observer updates their beliefs over the states of the data-generating process given finite observations of tokens~\citep{Riec18_SSAC1, Jurg21_Shannon}.
 If the observer is in a belief state given by a probability distribution \( \ms \) (a row vector) over the hidden states of the data generating process, then the update rule for the new belief state \( \ms’ \) given that the observer sees a new token $x$ is:

 where $\one$ is a column vector of ones of appropriate dimension, with the denominator ensuring proper normalization of the updated belief state.
 In general, starting from the initial belief state $\startms$, we can find the belief state after observing a sequence of tokens $x_0, x_1, \dots , x_N$: